pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-storage-client/README.md

 * "/queue" - this demo uses the Queue service to create a queue, put a message on the queue, then retrieve and delete it.

+* "/file" - this demo uses the File service to create a share, directory, and file, upload contents to the file, and then download the contents.